We’ve gained a good understanding of assignment as a tool in modeling, as well

 (If we take both and to be the stream of integers, then this will

-be our desired stream int-pairs
+be our desired stream int-pairs.)

-Call the general stream of pairs (pairs S T)
+Call the general stream of pairs (pairs S T), and consider it to be

 composed of three parts: the pair , the rest of the pairs in